karljpsmith/truest-north-compass/README.md

 # truest-north-compass
-Public repo for various Truest North Compass assets
+This is the public repo for Truest North Compass.

+This repo contains code for reprogramming the compass using a browser